The concept of “leaky gut,” or intestinal hyperpermeability remains one of the more controversial digestive health issues of the last 20 years.

 The devil may be in the cellular details, but the healing is found in the big picture!

-Dr. Isaac Eliaz is an integrative medical doctor, licensed acupuncturist, researcher, product formulator, and frequent guest lecturer.
-He has been a pioneer in holistic medicine since the early 1980s, and has published numerous peer-reviewed research papers on several of his key integrative health formulas.
-He is the founder and medical director of Amitabha Medical Clinic in Santa Rosa, California, an integrative health center specializing in cancer, Lyme disease and other chronic conditions.
-He is also the founder and chief formulator of EcoNugenics, a company that provides targeted, high-value physician-formulated nutraceutical supplements.
+Isaac Eliaz, MD, is an integrative medical doctor, licensed acupuncturist, researcher, product formulator and frequent lecturer.
+He has been a pioneer in holistic medicine since the early 1980s, and has published numerous peer-reviewed research papers.
+He is founder and medical director of the Amitabha Medical Clinic in Santa Rosa, CA, an integrative center specializing in cancer, Lyme disease, and other chronic conditions.
+He is also the founder and chief formulator of Clinical Synergy, a company providing targeted, research based, physician-formulated nutraceuticals.